muxinc/media-chrome/README.md

 You can then use CSS to style the controls.

 ## Using &lt;player-chrome&gt; with specific players

+Player Chrome elements expect an HTML element that exposes the same basic API as HTML Media Elements (`<video>` and `<audio>`).
+Through [more] custom elements, we can make it possible for any player to work with Player Chrome, by wrapping the player in a new element that translates the HTML media API to the player's specific API.

 * `<video>`
 * `<audio>`
 * HLS.js